 - 4 lbs. red potatoes, in 2-inch chunks

 - 1/4 cup olive oil, plus additional for drizzling on top

 - Put potatoes and salt in a large sauce pan and add just enough water to cover.
 Heat over high until it reaches a boil.

 - Remove cover and reduce heat to a simmer.
 Simmer on low until potatoes are fork tender, about 10 minutes.

-- Drain but reserve 1 cup of the cooking water.
+- Drain, but reserve 1 cup of the cooking water.
 Add half of the reserved water.
 Mash a bit.
 If soaked up and not too liquidy add 1/4 cup more.
 Stir.
 If soaked up, add 1/4 cup more.
-Then add the Classic Pure Olive Oil.
+Then add the olive oil.
 Mash.